-Facial recognition is a way of recognizing a human face through Deep Learning algorithm.
-A facial recognition system uses bio-metrics to map facial features from an image or video.
-It compares the information with a database of known faces to find a match.
+Facial recognition is a way of recognizing a human face with the help of Deep Learning.
+A facial recognition system uses bio-metrics to map facial features from an image or video and then compares the information with a database of known faces to find a match.

 How face recognition works: